taiyingchen/CS418/MP2/README.md

 # MP2: Terrain Modeling

-## Notes
+## Goals

+1. Terrain Generation
+2. Implement a perspective view of the scene
+3. Implement the Blinn-Phong reflection model
 4. Implement an elevation-based colormap for the terrain

-Interpolation: pass the color using uniform to the vetex shador and then using varying to pass to fragment shador.